Jaseempk/Jaseempk/README.md

 - 🔭 Interested in distributed systems and write **Smart Contracts**
 - 🌱 Currently falling through **Rust,ZK&FHE** rabbit-hole
-- 👯 Happy to contribute to cool **Dapps & Infra Projects**
-- 🤔 I’m looking forward to building **Valuable Solutions in the tech space by collaborating with energetic teams or people with strong conviction**
-- 💬 Ask me about **Ethereum, Solana, Blockchain & Startups**
 - 📫 How to reach me: **jasimpk011@gmail.com**